shermannatrix-old/nativescript-ux-core-dev/README.md

 </gradient>
 ```

+    - "angle": This allows the developer to set the angle of the gradient.
+It can be any number between -180 to 180.
     - "stop": the order of the colour.
     - "position": this refers to the position of where the stop will be.
     - "opacity": the transparency of the colour.